-Ramp & Great Hall The Ramp and Great Hall feature sculptures, textiles, bentwood boxes, feast dishes and canoes from the Northwest Coast.
-The Great Hall is a spectacular space created by 15 metre high walls of glass and displaying large poles, house posts and carved figures, mostly from the mid-19th century.
+Great Hall Featuring sculptures, textiles, bentwood boxes, feast dishes and canoes from the Northwest Coast, the Great Hall is a spectacular space created by 15 metre high walls of glass and displaying large poles, house posts and carved figures, mostly from the mid-19th century.
 Works by contemporary artists are also featured including Welcome Figure by Nuu-chah-nulth artist Joe David, Bone Box by Haida artist Michael Nicoll Yahgulanaas, and yaahl kingnganggang (Raven Calling) by Haida artist Robert Davidson.

-Outdoor Sculpture Complex Behind the museum, is the outdoor sculpture complex.
-It features a Haida and Mortuary house constructed by Haida artist Bill Reid and ‘Namgis artist Doug Cranmer and modeled on structures that would have been present in a 19th century Haida village.
-In front of the houses are examples of memorial and mortuary poles dating from 1951 to the present caved by Jim Hart (Haida), Chief Walter Harris (Gitxsan) and Mungo Martin (Kwakwaka’wakw).
-To the side of the complex are two massive houseboards carved by Musqueam artist Susan Point in 1997.
+Museum Grounds Take a walk behind the museum and you’ll find a Haida House and Mortuary House constructed by Haida artist Bill Reid and ‘Namgis artist Doug Cranmer and modeled on a 19th century Haida village.
+The buildings sit beside the Yosef Wosk Reflecting Pool, which provides a dynamic presence that animates the site and reflects the ever-changing sky.
+Around the pool you’ll see memorial and mortuary poles dating from 1951 to the present carved by Jim Hart (Haida), Chief Walter Harris (Gitxsan) and Mungo Martin (Kwakwaka’wakw).
+And along the path back to the entrance are two massive houseboards carved by Musqueam artist Susan Point in 1997.

 The O’Brian & Audain Gallery These galleries feature a wide range of temporary exhibitions on world arts and culture.
 Past exhibitions have included Luminescence: the Silver of Peru, Safar/Voyage: Contemporary Art by Arab, Iranian and Turkish Artists, Man Ray, African Art and the Modernist Lens, Visions of Enlightenment: Buddhist Art at MOA, and Kesu: the Art and Life of Doug Cranmer.